ReynardtDeminey/react30-30/content/posts/our-login-form-is-almost-there.md

 Lastly, add the following input just **below** your last **text** input and **before** the checkbox input.

+    <input style="display: none; margin-left: 12%;" id="sign-up" class="form-text-input" type="text" placeholder="Confirm Password"><br>

 Just before the closing **body** tag in your HTML file, add the following code:

     <script src="script.js"></script>

 This code will connect the HTML file with the script.js file which contains our Javascript code.

 Now, as in the first part of our Login form lesson, next to the fodler name in the VSCode file explorer, click the add file button.
 As an alternative, right click in the file explorer in VSCode and select **New File**.
 Name that file **script.js**, press enter and the file will be opened in the code editor.

 As I said, we will be creating a function when the text is clicked.
 In the **script.js** file, type the following: